oxipay/oxidocs/docs/platforms/magento_1.md

 1 - You can create a backup of your store by navigating to **System** -> **Tools** -> **Backup**.

-2 - Download the EPCarts plugin from [github.com/epcarts/epcarts-magento-1.x/releases](https://github.com/epcarts/epcarts-magento-1.x/releases).
+2 - Download the %product_name% plugin from [github.com/%class_name%/%class_name%-magento-1.x/releases](https://github.com/%class_name%/%class_name%-magento-1.x/releases).

 3 - Unzip it, then copy the following plugin files and folders into the corresponding folder on the `app` folder on the Magento root directory.

-- /app/code/community/epcarts
+- /app/code/community/%class_name%
 - /app/design/frontend/base/default/template/epcartpaymnents
 - /app/design/adminhtml/base/default/template/epcartpaymnents
-- /app/etc/modules/epcarts_epcartpaymnents.xml
+- /app/etc/modules/%class_name%_paymnents.xml

 4 - Login into Magento's **Admin Panel**, click on **System** then select **Cache Management**.